sentient-russ/crew/README.md

 <p align="center"><img width="475" alt="demo-screen-weather" src="https://github.com/sentient-russ/crew/assets/108576049/74233a76-cded-4071-bfba-67c75997327f"></p>

 ### Overview:
-This repo contains a collection of AI assistants and Tooling.
+This repo contains a collection of AI assistants and tooling.
 Being on the forefront of the AI craze means they are expected to be replaced with better options when they become available. 🤖🚀

 ### **High-level technologies:**
 llama3, langchain, BeautifulSoup, python